Hal-an-tow, jolly rumbalow!

-It is still widely understood that to wash one’s face in the early dew of a May morning will enhance beauty and remove blemishes.
+It remains known that to wash one’s face in the early dew of a May morning will enhance beauty and remove blemishes.

 The dew is said to contain all the goodness from the spring herbs and grasses so having the power to strengthen joints and muscles if rubbed into the skin.

 The ‘bringing-in of May’ was first recorded in the thirteenth century apparently referring to a variety of foliage but primarily the blossom of the hawthorn or whitethorn.
 However, it is recorded birch was preferred as decoration in the Welsh Marches and Wales.

 This most enigmatic of months has been fondly welcomed and celebrated for hundreds of years, a time for dalliance and love.
 The season was ‘bought in’ with the cutting and display of flowers and blossoms, especially May blossom from the hawthorn.
 In Shropshire the hawthorn doesn’t blossom until late in the month and so Marsh Marigolds, known as ‘Mayflowers’, were gathered instead.